DataSF/datasf.github.io/blog/_posts/2018-02-28-part-3-how-to-tame-open-data-with-standards.md

 To begin taming these issues, we've launched a [Data Standards Reference Handbook](https://www.gitbook.com/book/datasf/draft-publishing-standards/details).
 This is our "missing manual" that focuses on data publishing decisions regarding:

-1. **Formats and data structure.** How the structure of columns and rows should be handled across any dataset (e.g. when providing a date/time field or a coordinate).
+1. **[Formats and data structure](https://datasf.gitbooks.io/draft-publishing-standards/content/formats/).** How the structure of columns and rows should be handled across any dataset (e.g. when providing a date/time field or a coordinate).
-2. **Standard references.** Which datasets represent standard references within the city and how those should be used in referring datasets (e.g. parcels or department codes).
+2. **[Standard references](https://datasf.gitbooks.io/draft-publishing-standards/content/reference-data.html).** Which datasets represent standard references within the city and how those should be used in any referring datasets (e.g. parcels or department codes).

 As a practical matter it becomes a guide for DataSF staff and department publishers as they're publishing new data.
 It also provides a baseline reference for some common questions we get about data across datasets, like: